WasmEdge/WasmEdge/docs/book/en/src/embed/c/0.10.1/ref.md

     typedef struct WasmEdge_Limit {
       /// Boolean to describe has max value or not. bool HasMax;
+      /// Boolean to describe is shared memory or not. bool Shared;
       /// Minimum value.
       uint32_t Min;
       /// Maximum value.
 Will be ignored if the `HasMax` is false.